Spicy Ginataang Kalabaw with Papaya

 ½ large green papaya, peeled and sliced into strips

 2 cups broth or hot water for simmering.

-Adjust seasoning to your preference.
-Continue cooking until liquid is reduced and sauce becomes thick.
+7. Adjust seasoning to your preference.
+Continue cooking until liquid is reduced and has thickened.